- Applications open

-The recipient of the Property Council of Australia – Past Presidents’ Scholarship will receive $5,000 in financial assistance and $5,000-worth of experiential benefits, as follows:
+You will receive $5,000 in financial assistance and $5,000-worth of experiential benefits including:

-- mentoring: The successful student will be invited to meet with the Past Presidents’ Scholarship Engagement Group to talk about their study and career aspirations.
-The members of the SEG will then work with the student to identify an industry leader to act as mentor to the student.
+- mentoring: you will be invited to meet with the Past Presidents' Scholarship Engagement Group to talk about your study and career aspirations.
+The members of the SEG will then work with you to identify an industry leader to act as a mentor.
 It is anticipated that this mentoring will consist of a minimum of four meetings over the course of a year.

-- Future Directions participation: The Property Council’s young people in property activities are grouped under the banner of ‘Future Directions’.
-The successful student will be invited to join the Property Council’s Future Directions Committee as an observer at its monthly meetings and will be able attend all Future Directions events at no cost for a period of 12 months
+- Future Directions participation: the Property Council's young people in property activities are grouped under the banner of 'Future Directions'.
+You will be invited to join the Property Council's Future Directions Committee as an observer at its monthly meetings and will be able attend all Future Directions events at no cost for a period of 12 months.

-- access to online learning resources: The Property Council Academy has a growing bank of online on-demand courses.
-The successful student will have access to these courses at no cost for a period of 12 months
+- access to online learning resources: the Property Council Academy has a growing bank of online on-demand courses.
+You will have access to these courses at no cost for a period of 12 months.

-- acknowledgement of scholarship at a major Property Council event: The successful student will be invited to attend a major Property Council event to be publicly confirmed as the scholarship recipient
+- acknowledgement of scholarship at a major Property Council event: you will be invited to attend a major Property Council event to be publicly confirmed as the scholarship recipient.

-- individual membership: The successful student will be provided the equivalent of an individual associate membership of the Property Council for a period of 12 months.
-This will provide the student with access to all Property Council member communications and information
+- individual membership: you will be provided the equivalent of an individual associate membership of the Property Council for a period of 12 months.
+This will provide you with access to all Property Council member communications and information.

 - be an Australian or New Zealand citizen or permanent resident

-- be undertaking a full-time study load each semester (3 or 4 units)
+- be undertaking a full-time study load each semester (three or four units)

 - be committed to remaining enrolled full-time for the scholarship duration

-- have an overall Grade Point Average (GPA) of 5.5 or above on a 7.0 point scale; and
+- have an overall Grade Point Average (GPA) of 5.5 or above on a 7.0 point scale.

 Single degree applicants must: